Andrew Huang (musician): YouTube channel

 In October 2006, Huang started a channel on YouTube and began uploading fan-made music videos for the songs he created through Songs To Wear Pants To.
 Huang's channel is known for a wide variety of musical genres, influences, and projects, often thematically focused.
 Huang's videos often feature the artist himself, and frequently aim to showcase various elements of the song.

 In November 2010, Huang uploaded the song "Pink Fluffy Unicorns Dancing on Rainbows" (PFUDOR) on his YouTube channel.
 Inspired by a comment left on a previous YouTube video, it became a viral video.
 Huang stated that he "never expected [PFUDOR] to be my best-known work".
-As of January 2023, the song has over 13 million views on Huang's original upload.
-An animation set to the song created by the channel "Fluffle Puff" has a further 60 million YouTube views.
+As of November 2025, the song has over 14 million views on Huang's original upload.

-Huang is known for his "Song Challenge" series, an extension of the idea behind Songs To Wear Pants To, in which Huang takes on musical challenges submitted by viewers via social media.
+Huang is known for his "Song Challenge" series, an extension of the idea behind Songs to Wear Pants To, in which Huang takes on musical challenges submitted by viewers via social media.
 In 2013, he released a rap song titled "Vass Tunga", written in five different languages.

 Huang occasionally uses unusual instruments to record cover versions of songs.
 One of his early efforts was released a week before AMC's Breaking Bad aired its series finale, featuring a cover of its unsettling title music using clandestine chemistry equipment.
 Other examples include a cover version of "99 Red Balloons" recorded with balloons, and a cover of The Weeknd's "Can't Feel My Face", using dental instruments filmed in his dentist's office.

 In 2016, Huang was signed to the YouTube network Fullscreen.
-Fullscreen became defunct on October 2021.
+Fullscreen became defunct in October 2021.
+In 2018, Huang was nominated for an iHeartRadio Music Award in the "Social Star" category.

-He launched his music production courses in 2020.

 On March 18, 2021, Huang released a video titled "Final song before I leave" in which he ostensibly claimed that he is leaving Earth to go to space.
 The video used footage from real rocket launches including the Antares and other doctored images and videos, and was speculated by Newsweek to be promotional for an upcoming music project.
 The album Spacetime was released on August 20, 2021.